ratikshetty/Blog-MicroServices-V2/README.txt

 	All data, including error messages, should be in JSON format with the Content-Type header field set to application/json, HTTP status codes, authentication.

+	Version 2.0:

+	We have implemented reverse proxy and upstreamed (Load Balancing) all five microservices using nginx.
+	Added Sydication service which generates multiple RSS feeds by utilizing four microservices we had implemented in version 1.0.
+	Syndication services fetches data using HTTP requests.
+	Moved authentication of alll the mocroservice at nginx end.
+	RSS feeds are generated using rfeed library.
+	We have seperated database of all the four microservices.

 Getting Started:
 		Prerequisites: